Wonderland Sydney: History

 Wonderland opened with three separate themed areas within the park: 'Goldrush', 'Medieval Faire' (later renamed Old Botany Bay), and 'Hanna-Barbera Land' (later renamed 'Little Wonders Land' in 2001–2002) which featured rides and attractions based on characters from Hanna-Barbera animation shows such as Yogi Bear, Scooby-Doo and The Flintstones.
-The park was modeled heavily around Canada's Wonderland, a theme park located north of Toronto, with both parks being constructed by Taft Broadcasting, a company which also owned Hanna-Barbera.
+The park was modelled heavily around Canada's Wonderland, a theme park located north of Toronto, with both parks being constructed by Taft Broadcasting, a company which also owned Hanna-Barbera.

 For many years, Wonderland's flagship ride was 'The Bush Beast' which was the largest wooden roller coaster in Australia.
 Australia's Wonderland also claimed that it was the largest wooden rollercoaster in the Southern Hemisphere.
 'The Beastie', a smaller version of The Bush Beast which catered to younger riders, was also one of the original rides.
 The park would later add rides such as the 'Demon' (1992) and 'Space Probe 7' (1995; sponsored by the Seven Network, who bought naming rights to the ride.
 After this contract expired, the ride dropped the '7' from its name).

 Australia's Wonderland expanded, and rebranded as Wonderland Sydney it featured an all-new water park known as 'The Beach', which first opened in 1988.
 Unlike the rest of the park, which remained open year-round, The Beach was a seasonal attraction which closed during the winter months (June–September).
 In 1990 Wonderland opened the 'Australian Wildlife Park'.
 Another attraction named 'The Outback Woolshed' was added in 1995, along with an à-la-carte-style restaurant.

 Ownership and acquisitions

 Logo when the park was known as Australia's Wonderland, used from its foundation in 1985 until 1997.

 In 1992, all of the Taft Broadcasting Parks were sold to Viacom and re-branded as Paramount Parks.
 However, Taft only had a minority stake in Australia's Wonderland and sold its stake to other Australian investors.
 Today, the five Paramount Parks continue successful operation, purchased in 2006 by amusement park operator Cedar Fair.

 Many of Australia's Wonderland's rides correlate to the rides at the former Paramount Parks still in operation today.
 The Bush Beast was identical in layout to the Wild Beast at Canada's Wonderland and Grizzly at Kings Dominion.

-The park was sold in 1997 to the Kuala Lumpur, based Sunway Group.
+The park was sold in 1997 to the Kuala Lumpur-based Sunway Group.
 Only one ride, Skyrider which was the former cable car at the Sydney Showground, was added between the 1997 takeover and the park's closure.